tak-abrahamsunday/terraform-awscloud/README.md

 export DEFAULT_ROLEDURATION=3600;
 ```

-A JSON file needs to be generated to define what this AWS IAM Policy (**DevOps--Custom-Access.Policy**) will allow the **Service-Account** (*terraform*) to perform the opperations that needs.
+A JSON file needs to be generated to define what this AWS IAM Policy **DevOps--Custom-Access.Policy** will allow the **Service-Account** (*terraform*) to perform the privileges that are required.

-Note: I will start monitoring this service account's behavior (terraform) and accordingly restrict its privileges based on what is actually "required".
+Note: I will start monitoring this service account's behavior (terraform) and accordingly restrict its privileges based on what is actually **required**.

 ```console
 CONFIG_JSON="/tmp/${DEVOPS_ACCESS_POLICY}.json";